Shilpi-Kumari/Business_Card_Reader/README.md

 8. AutoScaling Group: This configuration is to achieve highly available and highly scalable solution.
 I have set the desired > instance 1 and maximum 2 for my application.
 This Auto Scale group help the application in adjusting the EC2 instances to meet the changing condition of traffic.
 It will be also maintaining the desired capacity by checking health of EC2 instance periodically.
 9. Elastic Load Balancer: Classic load balancer is used to distribute the load on all the EC2 instances.
 It points to auto scale group to handle the load.
 One alarm is set on load balancer if minimum number of healthy states is less than 1.<br>
 10. RDS: MySQL instance is created to maintain user profile, business card details etc .<br>
-11. AWS Rekognition –
+11. AWS Rekognition – This feature is used to get the text from the Business Card image that we are uploading.
+Response will be in JSON format with complete data to text in that card.
-12. AWS Comprehend –
+12. AWS Comprehend – Natural Language Processing and Text Analytics feature provided by AWS.
+JSON response that we get from AWS Rekognition will be passed into AWS Comprehend to get the Business Card Contact and the Organization information.
 13. Polly- Used to speak out the responses loud to the end user.
 14. Lex – Used the Lex Chatbot Service to enable the user for scheduling a service or meeting with the organization person.
 15. AWS Cognito-  Used Amazon Cognito to authenticate the user accessing our web application to interact with the Lex Chatbot to schedule a meeting.